kobolcs/qcs/robot-framework-python-tests/README.md

 This project demonstrates how to build a powerful, maintainable, and modern test automation framework by combining the declarative, keyword-driven syntax of Robot Framework with the flexibility and power of Python.
 It specifically showcases how to overcome common criticisms of Robot Framework by moving complex logic into Python helper libraries and API clients.

+The goal is to let business analysts define tests in plain language while engineers maintain reusable Python utilities behind the scenes.
 ---

 ### When to Use Robot Framework with Python